 The workflow to bring clients under protection is really easy and after a few steps, I successfully add new clients.

 From the architecture perspective, I couldn’t express any judgment, but I hope to have the chance in the future to put my hands on a real case.

 If you’re interested to feel the touch with your hands, just check here.

 During Storage Field Day, we had the pleasure to meet Steve Kenniston, Business Development Executive, Spectrum Storage Software and Christian Burns, Technical Sales Team Lead, Spectrum Protect Plus.

 IBM with Spectrum Protect aims to complete the storage offering.
 This could be a strategic way to consolidate services and solutions for existing customers that already have bought IBM solutions.

-There are some UI features that IMHO should be improved, like backup elements arrangements and the operations to restore data is not so intuitive.
-Anyway the product development is following the right direction, and I’m curious to see what will happen!
+There are some UI features that IMHO should be improved, like backup elements arrangements and the operations to restore data are not so intuitive.
+Anyway, the product development is following the right direction, and I’m curious to see what will happen!